Muslim funerals in Australia: family gathered for an Islamic burial in a natural cemetery

 The janazah prayer is the congregational funeral prayer, typically held at a mosque, prayer hall, or outdoor prayer area.
 It can also be held at the cemetery.

 The entire congregation stands for the janazah.
 There is no bowing or prostrating as in regular prayer.
-The imam leads four takbirs (recitations of "Allahu Akbar"), with specific prayers recited silently between each one.
+The imam leads the takbirs (recitations of "Allahu Akbar"), four in Sunni practice and five in Shia practice, with prayers recited quietly between them.
 The prayer is short, typically 10 to 15 minutes.

 The janazah is an obligation on the Muslim community (fard kifayah): if a sufficient number of community members attend and pray, the obligation is fulfilled for all.
-In practice, Muslim funerals in Australia are often very well attended, with community members making significant efforts to be present.
+In practice, Muslim funerals in Australia are often very well attended.

 A eulogy or speech about the deceased is not part of the janazah prayer itself.
 Some communities hold a brief remembrance before or after the prayer, but the formal rite is prayer only.